 One thing to think about if your furnace isn’t quite 20 years old and you’re on the fence about replacement is what amount you’re spending on fixing your current furnace.
 You can usually repair heating equipment – swap out a part here, fix a section there – but in the end the cost of repairing your furnace will be greater than the cost of replacing it and that’s when you really need to think about long-term spending.
 If you are repairing your furnace on an annual basis, it’s probably time to look into replacement.

 If you aren’t sure about your furnace’s ability to get you through the cold season safe and toasty, give San Antonio Air Service Experts a call and we’d be happy to come out and inspect your system and provide any recommendations.
-Starting December 1st, San Antonio Air Service Experts is providing discounts on specific heating and cooling systems so give us a call and find out how much you can save!
+Starting December 1st, San Antonio Air is providing discounts on specific heating and cooling systems so give us a call and find out how much you can save!